Gustav Münzberger

 Münzberger was an operator of the gas chambers at the Totenlager, and later Chief of the Leichentransportkommando corpse transport team.
 On 21 June 1943 he was promoted from the rank of SS-Rottenführer to the rank of SS-Unterscharführer.
 During the Treblinka revolt he was on holiday at home.
 After the closure of Treblinka, he was sent to Trieste in Italy at the end of November or early December 1943.
 The Risiera di San Sabba killing centre was being set up there.
 Münzberger was arrested twenty years later in West Germany on 13 July 1963.

-He was charged with war crimes at the Treblinka trials lasting from 12 October 1964 till 24 August 1965, and sentenced for 12 years imprisonment.
+He was charged with war crimes at the Treblinka trials lasting from 12 October 1964 till 24 August 1965, and sentenced to 12 years imprisonment.
 He served six years and was released on good behavior in 1971.
 He died six years later.